This meaty side-by-side Baikal MP-221 .45-70 double rifle isn’t elegant, but it’s accurate and easy handling - perfect for boar

-They may be built like a T34 tank — most Russian guns are — but you have to admire their longevity, even if they lack a little finesse in their design.
+The guns may be built like a T34 tank — most Russian guns are — but you have to admire their longevity, even if they lack a little visual finesse.

-With the interest in boar shooting in this country accelerating, however, one model from the Baikal line imported by York Guns caught my eye.
+With the interest in boar shooting in this country growing, however, one model from the Baikal line imported by York Guns caught my eye.

-It is a rather nice-looking double rifle with side-by-side barrels and in a perfect boar calibre, the US’s venerable .45-70.
+It is an attractive-looking double rifle with side-by-side barrels and in a perfect boar calibre, the US’s venerable .45-70.

 As you can imagine, the Baikal MP-221 model is over-engineered in all departments — i.e. plenty of meat around the chambering and action and therefore you can load this .45-70 to good velocities that older vintage lever guns would never take safely.